ShubhanshGupta03/SPOTIFY-CLONE-UI-/README.md

-# SPOTIFY-CLONE-UI-
+# Spotify-Clone (UI)
-A simple Spotify UI clone built using HTML and CSS.
-It mimics the layout and design of the Spotify web player.
+This project is a front-end clone of the popular music streaming platform, Spotify, built using HTML and CSS.
+It replicates the look and feel of Spotify’s user interface, including the sidebar menu, album thumbnails, music player controls, and responsive layout.
+The project focuses on mastering layout design, positioning, Flexbox, Grid, and styling techniques to create a visually appealing music app interface.
+While it does not include actual audio playback or JavaScript functionality, it serves as a strong demonstration of UI development skills using pure HTML and CSS.